-A number of bars and restaurants around DC decided to temporarily close their doors—or go into “hibernation”—for the bleak pandemic winter (or longer).
-But now, with warm weather ahead—and possibly PPP loans and other financial boosts—some have decided to reopen.
-Here’s a running list of reopenings, including some restaurants that are offering dine-in for the first time in months.
+A number of bars and restaurants around DC decided to temporarily close their doors—or go into “hibernation”—during the pandemic.
+But now, with warm weather, vaccinations, and the loosening of Covid capacity restrictions and regulations, many are reopening (though some are still limiting seating and/or keeping mask policies).
+Here’s a running list of newly opened spots, including some restaurants that are offering dine-in for the first time in months.

 Know of a business that’s reopening?
 Email aspiegel@Washingtonian.com.